juristr/fabiangosebrink.github.io/__output/2016-05-16-how-you-can-organise-gulp-in-your-applications/2016-05-16-how-you-can-organise-gulp-in-your-applications.md

 ### Tasks in folders

-I&#8217;ve seen many ways how people organise the gulp tasks but it turned out for me it was the best way to have a folder called &#8220;gulpTasks&#8221; (or similar) where I put all my gulptasks in.
+I&#8217;ve seen many ways how people organise the gulp tasks but it turned out for me it was the best way to have a folder called "gulpTasks" (or similar) where I put all my gulptasks in.
 I&#8217;ve seen this on many other repositories and also on conferences etc. It&#8217;s always good to have a folder encapsulating all your gulpTasks like this:

 ![alt text]({{site.baseurl}}assets/images/folderGulpTasks.png "gulptask folder")